New Year 7 Induction

 Thank you for taking the time to read this message.

 Chief Executive Officer

-We are in the process of scheduling new intake parental meetings. these will take place at Cecil Jones between the 22nd and 24th June.
-All parents will receive letters with date and time of their appointment.
+In the Summer term we will schedule new intake parental meetings.
+All parents will receive letters with the date and time of their appointment.

 Advance notice, the admission form requires us to gather information such as parents’ address and phone numbers, your doctors’ name, address and phone number and the phone numbers for other emergency contacts.

 This is a list of information that you will be required to include with the admissions form:

 - Your child’s passport or birth certificate

 If your child is not going to take the place at Cecil Jones Academy in September we would be grateful if you could inform us urgently by telephoning the school on 01702 440000.